What the hypothesis of an effective market is talking about and what it is not talking about.

 Or another example: the reaction of the price of the Argentinean state. bonds for the political crisis.
 The fundamental factor here is the desire and willingness of the Argentine government to pay off its debts.
 Efficiently functioning markets will continually review debt repayment prospects.
 During a period of change, the main fundamental factor becomes volatile, as, therefore, the value of bonds.

-Bitcoin volatility comes in part fromthe fact that market participants are quickly reviewing the prospects for its growth, in terms of both pace and trajectory.
-Even small changes in expectations regarding growth rates have a significant impact on implied fair value.
-(Indeed, in discounted cash flow valuation models of stocks, the results are extremely sensitive to long-term growth rates.)
-Market participants often revise their expectations for growth and their forecasts differ (because there is no one dominant bitcoin price model), which leads to increased volatility, especially against the background of inelastic supply.
-If expectations for future growth are fundamental factor, the rapid reassessment of these expectations generates constant price volatility.
-So volatility does not refute and does not exclude effectiveness.
+Bitcoin's volatility comes in part fromthat market participants are quickly reconsidering the prospects for its growth, in terms of both pace and trajectory.
+Even small changes in growth expectations have a significant impact on implied present value.
+(Indeed, in discounted cash flow stock valuation models, the results are extremely sensitive to long-term growth rates.)
+Market participants often revise their expectations for growth, and their forecasts vary (because there is no one dominant model for the price of Bitcoin), which leads to increased volatility, especially against the backdrop of inelastic supply.
+If expectations for future growtharefundamental factor, then the rapid reassessment of these expectations generates constant price volatility.
+So volatility does not negate or exclude efficiency.

 If the GER really worked, then the price of bitcoin would initially have to be at current levels.